vortexing/vortexing.github.io/index.md

 ### Professional Experience

 Check out my [Research](/research) and [Projects](/projects) pages for more about what I'm working on.
 The details of my professional experience can be found on my [LinkedIn](https://www.linkedin.com/in/amy-paguirigan-75a7299/) profile.
+A brief resume can be downloaded [here](/assets/Paguirigan-2023.pdf).